What is Lasting Power of Attorney?

 - An LPA lets you plan important financial and welfare decisions in advance.

 - It allows you to decide exactly who will make decisions and how they’ll make them should you be incapable of doing so yourself.

 - An LPA allows you to choose anyone – including your unmarried partner or a friend – to be your Attorney and make decisions for you when you are unable to do so yourself.

-Providing guidance over the creation of a Lasting Power of Attorney
+Providing guidance on the creation of a Lasting Power of Attorney

 We will help you with the completion of Lasting Power of Attorney forms and provide guidance and advice where needed.